SupaeroDataScience/SupaeroDataScience.github.io/docs/systems.md

 160 | What is the name of the argument for providing an HTML payload in an HTTP POST request in the `requests` library?

 Questions 161 - 200 are in the numpy and pandas notebooks in the `ctf2022` repository.
+There is currently a numbering error in questions 180 - 182 in `pandas_titanic.ipynb`: they should be 181-183.

 ### Python Submission